 For more, see:

-The main destination in southern areas of Sicily is Agrigento.
-The main attraction there is the Valley of the Temples.
-It is Sicily's most impressive collection of ancient temples.
+The most popular destination in southern coast of Sicily is Agrigento.
+The main attraction is the world-famous Valley of the Temples, which has one of the world's most impressive collections of Greek temples.

-Near Agrigento, you will also find the beautiful limestone cliffs of Scala Dei Turchi.
+You will also find the beautiful limestone cliffs of Scala Dei Turchi near Agrigento.
 A good place to bathe in the sun.
-There's also a big beach where you can go for a swim.
+There are also many lovely beaches where you can swim and have fun.

-To the west of Agrigento, there is a lot of unspoiled countryside and many beaches.
+To the west of Agrigento, there is a lot of unspoiled countryside and more beaches.

 The main attractions in this area include the town of Sciacca and the Torre Salsa nature reserve.